Vyral/tiffany-fykes-recruiting/_drafts/q-how-do-i-deal-with-multiple-offers.md

 youtube_code: VfY1Tok72J4
 ---

-{% include youtube.html %}What’s the trick to dealing with multiple offers in our competitive market?
+{% include youtube.html %}<center>What’s the trick to dealing with multiple offers in our competitive market?</center>

 There are three things you can do as a real estate agent to keep a competitive edge in our marketplace: